bgord/knowledge/roadmap.md

 - What does RANK do in window functions?
 - What's a lookahead in RegExp?
 - What's a lookbehind in RegExp?
-- How to assign name to a group?
 - https://www.youtube.com/watch?v=XaHk9vhmus4&list=WL&index=2

 ## To research: